 That said, it offers an API that will allow you to customize the checkout process so it can be both convenient and on-brand.
 Plus, it will simply cost your business 2.9% of every domestic transaction value or 3.9% of every international transaction value, plus $0.30 per transaction, with no setup or monthly fees at all.

-Don’t forget that you have lots of options though—Stripe vs. PayPal is far from the end-all and be-all of online payments solution, so be sure to shop your options if you’re hesitant to move forward with either of these two options.
+Don’t forget that you have lots of options though—Stripe vs. PayPal is far from the end-all and be-all of online payment solutions, so be sure to shop around if you’re hesitant to move forward with either of these two options.